soinajerry/LightNap/docs/common-scenarios/using-route-alias.md

 Route aliases are shortcodes that reference exactly one route configuration in the app.
 The list of supported route aliases is defined in `app/routing/models/route-alias.ts`.

+{: .note}
+Using route aliases is optional.
+Developers can still hardcode inline routes if preferred.

 By using a route alias you can tag an application route, such as:

 ``` typescript